Today with Jenna & Sheinelle: 2025–2026: Jenna & Friends

 On the week of Kotb's departure, Taraji P. Henson, Eva Longoria, Keke Palmer and Michelle Buteau were announced as guest co-hosts for the first week of Jenna & Friends.
+On January 6, 2025, a few days before the premiere of Jenna and Friends, a new opening theme was revealed.
 Speaking with Variety, Parkinson-Jones said their goal was to find "a match" and compared the guest co-hosts to dating: "We’re in this new version of the show, and it’s really Jenna’s dating.
 We get a chance to meet different people, and we’ll fall in love one day, but until then we’re just having a really good time."

 Actress Scarlett Johansson was named for the second week and co-hosted for a week.
 Johansson's co-hosting was met with positive feedback from fans, with many praising Johansson's chemistry with Hager, and suggesting a more permanent role for Johansson.
 Hager suggested starting a GoFundMe to hire Johansson.
 Speaking to People, Johansson called her role "a complete dream".

-The guests co-hosts for Jenna & Friends have included Henson, Longoria, Palmer, Buteau, Johansson, Kelsea Ballerini, Kimberly Schlapman, Ciara, Wynonna Judd, Ego Nwodim, Amy Poehler, Ana Gasteyer, Mikey Day, Cheri Oteri, Chloe Fineman, Willie Geist, Justin Sylvester, Heather McMahan, Savannah Guthrie, Regina Hall, Dwyane Wade, Donna Farizan, Brooke Shields, Barbara Bush Coyne, her cousins Wendy Stapleton and Sam Bush LeBlond, husband Henry Hager, Olivia Munn, Bowen Yang, John Legend, Jay Ellis, Andrew Rannells, Tyra Banks, Andy Cohen, Tiffany Haddish, Tina Fey, Wanda Sykes, Ken Jeong, Matt Rogers (comedian), Erin Andrews, Hoda Kotb, Leanne Morgan, Halle Berry, Jay Ellis, Henry Winkler, Leslie Bibb, Niecy Nash, Maria Shriver, Octavia Spencer, Nikki Glaser, Ayesha Curry, Anthony Ramos, Cardi B, Rosie Perez, Tom Llamas, Sheinelle Jones, Sheryl Crow, Craig Melvin, Dylan Dreyer, and Carson Daly.
+Johansson later co-hosted again for four days in December 2025.

+Jenna & Friends had a wide range of guest co-hosts, totaling 60 which the program referred to as "contenders".
+Within NBC News, Savannah Guthrie, Willie Geist, Hoda Kotb, Sheinelle Jones, Craig Melvin, Dylan Dreyer, Carson Daly, Maria Shriver, Al Roker, Donna Farizan, and NBC Nightly News anchor Tom Llamas appeared as co-hosts.

+During the week of SNLs 50th anniversary special, SNL alums and cast members Amy Poehler, Ana Gasteyer, Mikey Day, Cheri Oteri, and Chloe Fineman co-hosted the program.
+Ego Nwodim, Bowen Yang, and Tina Fey also co-hosted separately.

+In March 2025, Hager's family members Barbara Bush Coyne, cousins Wendy Stapleton and Sam Bush LeBlond, and husband Henry Hager co-hosted.

+Additional co-hosts have included figures in television, film, and music, including singers Ciara, Kelsea Ballerini, Kimberly Schlapman, Wynonna Judd, John Legend, Sheryl Crow, and rapper Cardi B; personalities Justin Sylvester, Andy Cohen, Tyra Banks, Erin Andrews, and Dwyane Wade; actors Regina Hall, Brooke Shields, Olivia Munn, Andrew Rannells, Tiffany Haddish, Halle Berry, Niecy Nash, Octavia Spencer, Jay Ellis, Leslie Bibb, Ayesha Curry, Rosie Perez, and Anthony Ramos; and comedians Heather McMahan, Matt Rogers, Henry Winkler, Wanda Sykes, Ken Jeong, Nikki Glaser, Leanne Morgan, and Chelsea Handler.
+Former First Lady of the United States Michelle Obama joined as a special guest on November 4, 2025.